MaxSchoon/ImageGenStudio/README.md

 ### Image Generation

-- **Text-to-Image**: Generate images from text prompts (all models)
+- **Text-to-Image**: Generate images from text prompts (Google, Grok, FLUX.1-Kontext)
-- **Image-to-Image**: Upload a reference image to guide the generation (**Google Gemini and FLUX.1-Kontext**)
+- **Image-to-Image**: Upload a reference image to guide the generation (**Google Gemini, FLUX.1-Kontext, and Qwen**)
   - ⚠️ Reference images are **not supported** by Grok model
+  - ⚠️ Reference images are **required** for Qwen model
-  - For image-to-image generation, use Google Gemini or FLUX.1-Kontext
+  - For image-to-image generation, use Google Gemini, FLUX.1-Kontext, or Qwen
 - **Layout Options**: Choose from Landscape (16:9), Mobile (9:16), or Square (1:1) aspect ratios
-- **Model Selection**: Switch between Google Gemini, xAI Grok, and Hugging Face FLUX.1-Kontext models
+- **Model Selection**: Switch between Google Gemini, xAI Grok, Hugging Face FLUX.1-Kontext, and Qwen models

 ### AI Text Autocomplete